CivicActions/ssp-toolkit/docs/ssp.md

 ### SE-1: INVENTORY OF PERSONALLY IDENTIFIABLE INFORMATION

-> "The organization:
->      a.
-Establishes, maintains, and updates [Assignment: organization-defined
-> frequency] an
->           inventory that contains a listing of all programs and information systems
-> identified as
->           collecting, using, maintaining, or sharing personally identifiable information
-> (PII); and
->      b.
-Provides each update of the PII inventory to the CIO or information
-> security official
->           [Assignment: organization-defined frequency] to support the establishment
-> of information
->           security requirements for all new or modified information systems containing
-> PII."

 ##### Privacy

 LINCS does not collect or maintain PII and therefore does not directly address this